yannickperrenet/huffman-coding/README.md

 ## Todo

+- [ ] Even better to use `os.fstat(f.fileno()).st_blksize` or at least a multiple of it instead of the hardcoded `io.DEFAULT_BUFFER_SIZE`
+- [ ] Improve performance of encoding
+- [ ] Working with files that don't fit into memory
+- [ ] Benchmark against other Huffman Python implementations on PyPi.
+See dataset used in Microsoft benchmark
+    - [ ] Benchmark for different `DECODER_WORD_SIZE`
+- [ ] Implement some more performance improvements as per the Microsoft paper (see resources)
+- [x] Benchmark using dict vs list for counts.
+Which has faster lookup?
+- [x] Some tests
 - [x] There must be a smarter way for the encoding part.
-- [ ] Even better to use `os.fstat(f.fileno()).st_blksize` or at least a multiple of it instead of the hardcoded `io.DEFAULT_BUFFER_SIZE`
-- [ ] Working with streams, exclusively!
+- [x] Working with streams, exclusively!
 No strings.
-    - [ ] `get_random_text()` to only return stream
+    - [x] `get_random_text()` to only return stream
-    - [ ] Exclusively work with streams, no more strings.
+    - [x] Exclusively work with streams, no more strings.
     - [x] Reading just 1 byte at a time is rather slow.
 Can we do this faster?
 Maybe read a chunk to a buffer (which is then in memory) and then read 1 byte from there each time.
     - [x] I so don't understand buffering... doesn't Python buffer for me and thus reading just 1 byte is fast?
 Appears that it is slow.
-- [ ] Benchmark using dict vs list for counts.
-Which has faster lookup?
-- [ ] Working with files that don't fit into memory
-- [ ] Benchmark against other Huffman Python implementations on PyPi.
-See dataset used in Microsoft benchmark
-    - [ ] Benchmark for different `DECODER_WORD_SIZE`
-- [x] Some tests
-- [ ] Implement some more performance improvements as per the Microsoft paper (see resources)

 ## Notes

- TODO: Put seeks inside encode() and decode(), strange otherwise. --> Not strange because if you write to file then this seek is not needed.
+Having to call `seek(0)` on streams after `encode()` and `decode()` calls.

+Using `newline=""` on `open()` calls.

 ## Further improvements